 This article covers redundancy and dismissals during and after maternity leave.
 In any one year there are around 441,000 pregnant women at work.
 Despite this large number of working pregnant women and the fact that women make up nearly half of the workforce, discrimination against pregnant women is still rising.
-According to Employment Tribunal statistics there are thousands of such claims submitted each year.
-As a law firm specialising in this area our experience is that the vast majority of claims do not result in a tribunal but are settled at a much earlier stage.
-Thus the published statistics don't give the true picture of just how much discrimination can be found.
+Prior to the recent introduction of tribunal fees there were thousands of such claims submitted each year.
+The position is less clear now but we suspect that the number of discriminatory acts has not reduced.

 "It is shocking that 1 million women over the next 5 years could find themselves sacked, demoted, bullied or isolated at work simply for having a baby.
 Pregnancy discrimination has a huge impact on their lives, but the harm it does to our economy affects us all.
 It's time for honesty about the scale of the problem.
 Employers - particularly small businesses - need more help in managing pregnancy at work if they are to reap the benefits of retaining pregnant staff."